 SECTION 407.
 Interference in Administrative Matters Prohibited.

-Neither the Council nor any of its members shall interfere with the execution by the City Manager of his powers and duties, or order or request, directly or indirectly, the appointment by the City Manager, or by any of his subordinates, of any person to any office or employment, or his removal therefrom.
-Except for the purpose of obtaining information, the Council and its members shall deal with the administrative branch of the City government solely through the City Manager, or his designated deputy, and neither the Council nor any member thereof shall give orders to any subordinate of the City Manager, either publicly or privately.
+Neither the Council nor any of its members shall interfere with the City Manager’s execution of powers and duties, or order or request, directly or indirectly, the appointment by the City Manager, or by any subordinates, of any person to any office or employment, or their removal therefrom.
+Except for the purpose of obtaining information, the Council and its members shall deal with the administrative branch of the City government solely through the City Manager, or the designated deputy, and neither the Council nor any member thereof shall give orders to any subordinate of the City Manager, either publicly or privately.

 SECTION 408.
 Meetings of the Council.

 The Council shall provide for the time, place and manner of holding its meetings by ordinance, not inconsistent with the provisions of this Section.
 Copies of such ordinances shall be kept on file in the office of the City Clerk where they shall be available for public inspection.
 Except as is otherwise provided by the laws of this State, all meetings of the Council shall be open to the public, and all persons shall be permitted to attend any meeting thereof.
-The Council shall hold at least one (1) regular meeting each month.
+The Council shall hold at least one (1) meeting each month.

-A special meeting may be ordered at any time by the Mayor whenever in his opinion the public business may require it, or upon the written request of any three (3) members of the Council.
+A special meeting may be ordered at any time by the Mayor whenever the public business may require it, or upon the written request of any three (3) members of the Council.
 Whenever a special meeting shall be called, notice of such meeting shall be given as provided in Chapter 9, Part 1, Division 2, Title 5 of the Government Code of the State of California.

 SECTION 409.
-Citizen Participation.
+Participation.

-Within the established rules for the conduct of its official proceedings, no citizen shall be denied the right personally, or through counsel, to present grievances or offer suggestions for the betterment of municipal affairs at any regular meeting of the Council.
+Within the established rules for the conduct of its official proceedings, no person shall be denied the right personally, or through counsel, to present grievances or offer suggestions for the betterment of municipal affairs at any meeting of the Council.

 SECTION 410.
 Quorum.